ECA is committed to ensuring that your privacy is protected.

 - Who we share your personal information with

 - Transfer of your information out of the UK and EEA

 - How to complain

 Who we are

-This website is operated by Electrical Contractors’ Association Ltd (The) registered office is at Eca Court, 24-26 South Park, Sevenoaks, Kent, TN13 1DU registered number 00143669 trading as ECA.
+This website and the MyECA App are operated by Electrical Contractors’ Association Ltd (The) registered office is at Eca Court, 24-26 South Park, Sevenoaks, Kent, TN13 1DU registered number 00143669 trading as ECA.
 We are the leading trade association for the engineering services and electrotechnical sector.
 More information can be found here.

 We collect, use and are responsible for certain personal information about you.
 When we do so we are regulated under the General Data Protection Regulation which applies across the European Union and the United Kingdom and we are responsible as ‘controller’ of that personal information for the purposes of those laws.

 Throughout our website and app we may link to other websites owned and operated by certain trusted third parties, Members, Associates, Affiliates, Partners and key industry stakeholders to sign-post original sources, collaborate, innovate and provide you with awareness of complimentary services and products.

 These other third-party websites may also gather information about you in accordance with their own separate privacy policies.
 For privacy information relating to these other third-party websites, please consult their privacy policies as appropriate.